SummaryRead the full fact sheet

 - chronic illness during childhood – the person may have received a lot of attention because of their illness

 - chronic illness of a significant family member when the person was a child

 - ability to lie and manipulate

-- a history of mental problems such as depression, hallucinations or post-traumatic stress disorder (PTSD)
+- a history of mental problems such as , hallucinations or

 - the need to blame personal failures on external factors, such as illness.